-Graduate Bulletin 2016-2017 Brooklyn College
+Graduate Bulletin 2017-2018 Brooklyn College

 Brooklyn College Bulletin

-Graduate Programs 2016-2017
+Graduate Programs 2017-2018

 Disclaimer

-The 2016-2017 Graduate Bulletin represents the academic policies, services, and course and program offerings of Brooklyn College that are in effect through August 2017.
+The 2017-2018 Graduate Bulletin represents the academic policies, services, and course and program offerings of Brooklyn College that are in effect through August 2018.
 The most current information regarding academic programs and course descriptions, academic policies and services available to students can be found on the Brooklyn College website.

-For matters of academic policy (e.g., applicable degree requirements), students are also advised to consult the Center for Academic Advisement and Student Success, the Office of the Associate Provost for Academic Programs, their major department adviser and/or the registrar for additional information.
+For matters of academic policy (e.g., applicable degree requirements), students are also advised to consult the Center for Academic Advisement and Student Success, the Office of Graduate Studies, their major department adviser and/or the registrar for additional information.

 For policies and procedures related to administrative and financial matters (e.g., tuition and fees), students are advised to consult with the Enrollment Services Center.

 The City University of New York reserves the right, because of changing conditions, to make modifications of any nature in the academic programs and requirements of the university and its constituent colleges without advance notice.
 Tuition and fees set forth in this publication are similarly subject to change by the Board of Trustees of The City University of New York.
 The City University regrets any inconvenience this may cause.
 Students are advised to consult regularly with college and department counselors concerning their programs of study.

 Table of Contents

 College Information and Procedures

 About Brooklyn College 3

 Support for Academic Success in Graduate School 5

 Admission 7

 Tuition and Fees 13

 Financing Your Education 17

-Scholarships, Awards and Prizes 25
+Scholarships, Awards and Prizes 26

-Special Programs and Opportunities 26
+Special Programs and Opportunities 27

-Academic Regulations and Procedures 27
+Academic Regulations and Procedures 28

-Student Rights and College and University Rules 37
+Student Rights and College and University Rules 38

-Co-curricular Programs and Activities 43
+Co-curricular Programs and Activities 44

-Academic Resources 46
+Academic Resources 47

-Additional Campus Services and Facilities 48
+Additional Campus Services and Facilities 50

 Programs and Courses of Instruction

-Accounting 56
+Accounting 57

-Africana Studies 60
+Africana Studies 61

-Anthropology and Archaeology 62
+Anthropology and Archaeology 63

-Art 64
+Art 65

-Biology 74
+Biology 75

-Business Management 80
+Business Management 81

-Chemistry 84
+Chemistry 85

-Childhood, Bilingual and Special Education 89
+Childhood, Bilingual and Special Education 90

-Computer and Information Science 114
+Computer and Information Science L15

 Early Childhood Education/Art Education 124

-Earth and Environmental Sciences 138
+Earth and Environmental Sciences L38

-Economics 145
+Economics L45

-English 149
+English L49

-Film 158
+Feirstein Graduate School of Cinema 158

 Finance 168

-Conoral Science 160
+Conoral Science 171

-Health and Nutrition Sciences 1/2
+174

-History 182
+184

-Judaic Studies 188
+190

-Kinesiology 191
+193

-Mathematics 197
+201

-Modern Languages and Literatures 204
+208

-Music 212
+216

-Performance and Interactive Media Arts (PIMA) 229
+234

-Philosophy 233
+238

-Physics 235
+240

-Political Science 240
+245

-Psychology 247
+252

-Puerto Rican and Latino Studies 256
+262

-School Psychology, Counseling and Leadership 258
+264

-Secondary Education 270
+276

-Sociology 301
+306

-Speech Communication Arts and Sciences 305
+310

-Television and Radio 312
+317

-Theater 318
+323

-Women's and Gender Studies 328
+333

-Inventory of Registered Programs 329
+334

 About Brooklyn College

 Brooklyn College is an innovative liberal arts institution with a history of more than 80 years of academic excellence.
 Approximately 17,000 students are enrolled in 125 undergraduate and graduate degree programs in the humanities; social, behavioral and natural sciences; education; business; and the arts.
 The college is renowned

 for its rigorous academics, study abroad programs, diverse student body, award-winning faculty and highly affordable tuition.
 Located on a beautifully landscaped 35-acre campus, Brooklyn College offers a rich student life within an urban environment.

-- 1. Leonard & Claire Tow Center for the Performing Arts (opening 2017)
+- 1. Leonard & Claire Tow Center for the Performing Arts (opening 2018)

 - 2. Whitman Hall

 - 3. Brooklyn College Library

 - 4. Ingersoll Hall

 - 5. Ingersoll Hall Extension

 - 6. Newman Catholic Center

 - 7. Roosevelt Hall and Roosevelt Hall Extension

 - 8. West End Building

 - 9. West Quad Center

 - 10. James Hall

 - 11. Boylan Hall

 - 12. Whitehead Hall

 - 13. Student Center

 - 14. Heater and Chiller Plants

 - 15. Alexander and Brenda Tanger Hillel at Brooklyn College

 - 16. Lily Pond

 - 17. Morton and Angela Topfer Library Café

 - 18. Residence Hall